ekrause/LaTeX-Presentation/README.md

 ### Comments/Corrections/Complaints/Suggestions/Threats
 If you see any errors or have any improvements:
 - Create an issue here on Github
-- Fix it yourself and make a pull request and I will merge it in, - -or- [contact me] and I'll fix it myself.
+- Fix it yourself and make a pull request and I will merge it in
+- -or- [contact me] and I'll fix it myself.

 [contact me]:mailto:eric+howdolatex@sauerkrause.org
 [LaTeX]:http://www.latex-project.org/